reddit/node-platform/README.md

   preRouteServerMiddleware: [],      // OPTIONAL.
 Koa middleware to run
                                      // before a route is handled

-  postRouteServerMiddleware: [],     // OPTIONAL.
-Koa middleware to run
-                                     // after a route is handled

   reduxMiddleware: [],               // OPTIONAL.
 Additional Redux
                                      // middleware.
 Middleware defined here